nsls2omf/xmf/docs/_sources/index.rst.txt

 Welcome to the XMF documentation!

-In this documentation, you will find information about the XMF project, including its modules and functionalities in Python and MATLAB.
+In this documentation, you will find information about the XMF project for X-ray mirror surface shape fitting, including its modules and functionalities in Python and MATLAB.

 .. toctree::
    :maxdepth: 1